Nukesor/pueue/README.md

 - Scheduling commands that will be executed in their respective working directories
 - Easy output inspection.
 - Interaction with running processes
-- Pausing/Resuming tasks, when you need some processing power right NOW!
+- Pause/Resume resume tasks, when you need some processing power right NOW!
 - Manipulation of the scheduled task order
 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run)
+- Group.
+Each group acts as their own queue.
 - Works on Linux and MacOS and partially on Windows.

 **Disclaimer:** Windows support isn't fully there yet.
 This means: